AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

    * **News**

+     * Day 3: Today was good, we went over the things as listed on the schedule.
+Tomorrow we switch focuses to the use and reuse of software, not the programming itself.
+This is still extremely useful and quite important for your future career, so even if days 1-3 were too simple *or* advanced, day 4 is for you!

      * Day 2: We did the lessons seen on the schedule.
 There is no special preparation for tomorrow.